Local Entropy Theory of a Random Dynamical System: Continuous bundle random dynamical systems

 \section{Continuous bundle random dynamical systems}

-In this section we define and establish basic properties of a continuous bundle random dynamical system associated to an infinite countable discrete amenable group action, and give some known results for the special case of $\Z$ from \cite{Bog1, K1, Liu}.
+In this section we define and establish basic properties of a continuous bundle random dynamical system associated to an infinite countable discrete amenable group action, given some known results for the special case of $\Z$ from \cite{Bog1, K1, KL1, Liu}.